General Course Requirements

 Dental College of Georgia says Organic Chemistry l and Biochemistry are sufficient without Organic Chemistry

 ll.
 Most other schools require 2 semesters of organic chemistry and may also require

 Additionally, some schools require courses in Biochemistry, Microbiology, Physiology, Calculus, Statistics, Psychology, English, and the Humanities.
 (Please note: currently two-thirds of U.S. dental schools require biochemistry).
 Most schools strongly recommend additional hours in upper division biological science from lists usually on their websites.
 It is important to realize that schools may alter their requirements from cycle to cycle.
 Please be mindful of the requirements of the schools you are interested in applying.
 Double-check the schools admission website.
-Students can also reach out to each schools Admissions Counselor’s for answers to specific questions not addressed on the webpage.
+You can also reach out to each schools Admissions Counselor’s for answers to specific questions not addressed on the webpage.

 AP Credit & Substitutions

 Most schools have policies regarding advanced placement (AP) credit.
 Some schools restrict the use of such credit in fulfillment of pre-requisite requirements.
-In these cases, schools will often allow students to take additional upper-level courses in the science areas where AP credit was received.
+In these cases, schools will often allow you to take additional upper-level courses in the science areas where AP credit was received.
 The policies for each dental school and their admission requirements, generally, can be found in the ADEA Official Guide to Dental Schools.
 However, for the most updated information, please visit the website of each dental school that you wish to apply since the guide is only updated once a year.